louis-kedziora/Study-Rooms/README.md

 ### Instructions
 - Download the "study-rooms.py" file.
-- Login and create an EC2 instance on AWS. (https://www.guru99.com/creating-amazon-ec2-instance.html)
+- Login and create an EC2 instance on AWS.
+THE AMI needs to be an Ubuntu Server' (https://www.guru99.com/creating-amazon-ec2-instance.html)
-- Transfer the "study-rooms.py" file to the instance:
+- Transfer the "study-rooms.py" and the "install.sh" files to the instance:
     - scp -i path/to/key file/to/copy user@ec2-xx-xx-xxx-xxx.compute-1.amazonaws.com:path/to/destination
 - SSH into the newly created instance. (https://aws.amazon.com/blogs/compute/new-using-amazon-ec2-instance-connect-for-ssh-access-to-your-ec2-instances/)
 -